 Although the COVID-19 threat has abated, the worldwide threat continues to (a) impact financial markets, (b) threaten revenue streams, and (c) impact private enterprises with which IDA conducts business.
 Business continuity, including supply chains and consumer demand across a broad range of industries and countries, continues to present challenges.
 Management monitors and evaluates its options.
-These financial statements do not contain any adjustments related to economic losses which may or may not be realized.
+These financial statements reflect certain economic ramifications which impacted the years ended December 31, 2021 and 2020.